bonnieho/VoxScrape/README.md

 #### Author's note:

 This was one the the exercises originally assigned and completed in my full-stack coding bootcamp.
 Although the functionality of this app was successfully in place at the time of the assignment's submission, considering the limited amount of time that was available to each topic in this course, it had always been my intention to re-visit this offering to give it the spit-and-polish I felt it was worthy of.
-So with new blood splatters and updated friend bios, here is that result!

 - - -